CarlosPeralta2049/CarlosPeralta2049.github.io/Project00b.md

 **4)** Ꟙk = .4<br>
 **5)** ▲k = i - Ꟙk = .2<br>
 This tells us that after one year, the ▲k is positive = .2<br>
-Understand that every year, the only value that changes is y.<br>
 Eventually, we get to ▲k = 0, which is the steady state.<br>
 At the steady state we now stay at a constant growth.<br>
-The steady state occurs if there is no momentum for ▲.<br>
+There is no momentum for ▲ and capital accumulation is stable.<br>
 Therefore, if I > Ꟙk: spend more! & if I < Ꟙk: spend less!<br>
-Here, the aim of the steady state is just to be constant.<br>
-It's not necessarily the best s setting, it's just steady.<br>

 GO OVER GOLDEN RULE